 If you’ve got an Instant Pot—this one needs to be on your menu this week (or weekend!).
 It’s easy, hearty, filling and freezes well.
 The leftovers have been great for Whole30 lunches because I just have to reheat it.
+It’s also handy to make extra and freeze half so you have easy dinners if you get home from work late one night.

 I love our Instant Pot, especially now that it’s fall and almost winter.
 It makes the best, most tender stews and slow-cooked dinners, but much faster than a slow cooker!